-Today, IMABI has 364 lessons spanning from ground zero of knowing Japanese all the way to Classical Japanese if one so chooses to travel the entire journey.
+IMABI has 422 lessons spanning from ground zero of knowing Japanese all the way to Classical Japanese if one so chooses to travel the entire journey.
 Curriculum content is constantly updated on a daily basis.
-Its usefulness is determined by not just the work I put into it, but also by the questions, concerns, and advice of users.
+Its usefulness is determined by not just the work I put into it, but also by the questions, concerns, and advice I get from users.
 If you wish for something to change to make things easier, that's where your voice is incredibly useful.

 Unlike some other mainstream sources, IMABI has remained a free resource.
-As a result, there are some important limitations to the quality and degree of services provided here.
-That is why input and support from users is crucial to the continued success of IMABI.
+As a result, there are some limitations to the quality and degree of services provided here.
+That is why input from users is crucial to its continued success.

 Wanna Learn Japanese?